Country Report for China

 There is no explicit prohibition of corporal punishment in alternative care settings (information unconfirmed).

 Corporal punishment is prohibited in schools.
 Article 16 of the Compulsory Education Law 1986 states: “It shall be forbidden to inflict physical punishment on students.”
 According to article 37 of the Teachers’ Law 1994, teachers “imposing corporal punishment on students and refusing to mend their way after being criticised” are subject to administrative sanctions or dismissal and “if the circumstances are serious enough to constitute a crime, shall be investigated for criminal responsibility according to law”.
 The Law on the Prevention of Juvenile Delinquency 1999 prohibits corporal punishment in work-study schools for children found to have perpetrated serious misbehaviour (art.
 36): “… Families and schools shall show concern for and take good care of the juveniles who study in work-study schools and respect their personality and dignity, and may not impose physical punishment on, maltreat, or discriminate against them….”
-The prohibition is confirmed in article 21 of the Law on the Protection of Minors 2006 (see under “Day care”).
+The prohibition is confirmed in article 27 of the Minors Protection Law of 2020 (see under “Day care”).

 Corporal punishment is explicitly prohibited as a disciplinary measure in penal institutions in a number of laws.
 Article 248 of the Criminal Law 1979 states: “Whoever from the supervising or administering persons of a supervising or administering organ such as a prison, bridewell or house of detention subjects prisoners or internees to battery or corporal punishment shall, if the circumstances are serious, be sentenced to fixed-term imprisonment of not more than three years or criminal detention.
 If the circumstances are especially serious, the offender shall be sentenced to fixed-term imprisonment of not less than three years and not more than ten years.
 If deformity or death of another person is caused, the offender shall be decided a crime and given a heavier punishment according to the provisions of Article 234 or Article 232 of this Law….”